Open Data Cube: Managing and Analyzing Satellite Time Series at Scale

 ODC has evolved significantly:

-odc-stac: Direct integration with STAC catalogs — load data from any STAC-compliant archive without local indexing.
+odc-stac: Direct integration with STAC catalogs — load data from any STAC-compliant archive without local indexing (how STAC works).

 odc-geo: Geospatial utilities for working with ODC data.